 - Paste the magnet link and click OK

-- Choose a save location and click OK
+- Choose your save folder and confirm

 uTorrent / BitTorrent